Fulbright Visiting Scholar Program

 Q: I worked part-time in a professional position while I was in graduate school.
 Does that qualify me for the Humphrey Fellowship Program?

 A: Candidates for the Humphrey Program should have at least five years of full-time experience in their professional field and should be at a point in their careers to fully benefit from this mid-career program.
-Candidates with only part-time work experience may not be considered eligible.
+Candidates with only part-time work experience will not be eligible.

 Q: If I’m selected, what are the time demands of the Program?